NuID/deps/README.md

 ## `deps.config.edn`

-The dependencies to be managed by this tool are specified in an `edn` configuration file.
-The default is `./deps.config.edn`.
+The dependencies to be managed by this tool are specified in a map that most of the functions take as their first parameter.
+I imagine this map will typically be generated from an `edn` configuration file.
+The default path for `nuid.deps/read-config` is `./deps.config.edn`.

-The reason this file is necessary is because `deps.edn` can only reference one coordinate type at a time—it would have no way of disambiguating the intent e.g. if all of `:local/root`, `:git/url`, and `:git/sha` were specified for a given library.
+The reason this configuration map is necessary is because `deps.edn` can only reference one coordinate type at a time—it would have no way of disambiguating the intent e.g. if all of `:local/root`, `:git/url`, and `:git/sha` were specified for a given library.

-The `deps.config.edn` (or whatever you decide to name it) file allows `nuid.deps` to find the library locally in order to `localize!` its dependents, and also defines where `nuid.deps` will push changes in an `update!`.
+The configuration map (potentially read from `deps.config.edn`, or whatever you decide to name it) allows `nuid.deps` functions to find a library locally in order to `localize!` its dependents, and also defines where `nuid.deps` will push changes in an `update!`.

 I've found this file generally useful within the `tools.deps` ecosystem for reading and automated manipulation of `deps.edn` files.